 - Use existing infrastructure to propagate rainforest trees for planting

 - Establish plant species native to the Wawu Dimbi site, including culturally significant species for access by Bama (food, medicine, resource)

-The 37-hectare of cleared vegetation borders 63 hectares of rainforest remnants and high-value regrowth.
+The 37 hectares of cleared vegetation border rainforest remnants and high-value regrowth.
 They contain endangered communities, endangered Regional Ecosystems and waterways that flow directly to the Great Barrier Reef.

-The vegetation that surrounds the project site is a known habitat for the Endangered Southern Cassowary and they have been sighted on this, as well as adjacent properties.
+The vegetation that surrounds the project site is a known habitat for Kurranji (the Endangered Southern Cassowary) and they have been sighted on this, as well as adjacent properties.
 Cassowaries are listed as Endangered under Queensland’s Nature Conservation Act (1992) and the Environment Protection and Biodiversity Conservation Act (1999).

 Improving water quality flowing to the Great Barrier Reef

 120,000 trees will be established in a catchment that flows directly to the Great Barrier Reef.
 Planting trees along the Daintree River will slow water moving through the landscape and capture sediment that would otherwise flow through the Daintree River system and out to the reef.
 This impacts the health of mangroves, fish and other aquatic species and their ecosystems and ultimately the health of coral and marine populations.

 Indigenous Land and Sea Corporation (ILSC) owns Wawu Dimbi and it is currently leased to Bamanga Bubu Ngadmunku Aboriginal Corporation (BBN).
 Jabalbina Yalanji Aboriginal Corporation has been co-managing the land with BBN.
 BBN has agreed to transfer the lease to Jabalbina.
 The Indigenous Land and Sea Corporation has confirmed its support of this arrangement.